acquia/blt/readme/local-development.md

 To execute Behat tests using the 'drupal' driver on a Drupal VM environment, you must do the following:

-1. SSH into the VM `vagrant ssh`.
+1. SSH into the VM `vagrant ssh`
-1. Execute behat tests `blt tests:behat:run`.
+1. Execute behat tests `blt tests:behat:run`

 Alternatively, you may choose to write only behat tests that utilize the Drupal Extension's "drush" driver.
 Doing this will allow you to run `blt tests:behat:run` from the host machine.